Fire Prevention/Fire Marshal's Office

 The Fire Inspection Fee Program was established in 2012 to support the City of Hampton's community risk reduction measures.
 Read an overview of the program and fee schedule.

 Our fire safety educator provides presentations to the community and teaches children about the dangers of playing with fire.
 Presentations cover five basic areas of education (Request a public education visit or a tour your neighborhood fire station):

-- Senior Safety Program – The program covers cooking safety, fall safety, fire safety, medication safety and summer safety, all designed for the senior population.
+- Senior Safety Program – The program covers common fire safety hazards, cooking safety, slip and fall prevention, home escape planning and more, all designed for the older adult population.

 - Fire Extinguisher Training – This program provides classroom instruction and hands-on use of the fire extinguisher.
 Participants will learn how and when to use an extinguisher.

 - Workplace Safety Program – This program provides information for employees and employers on exit planning, fire extinguisher training, trip hazards, and any additional safety information the employer wishes to incorporate.

 - Home Safety Survey – Residents can request a Home Safety Survey if they have specific concerns.
 Fire personnel will review the kitchen, fireplace, storage and living areas for obvious fire hazards and make suggestions on practical adjustments that can be made to improve fire safety.
 You can also get a fire prevention checklist online.